About the trip

 - Utilize rescue scene management principles needed within a paddling group

-Here is a brief overview of the three day course and what to expect
+Here is a brief overview of the two day course and what to expect

 - Talk through Standard Operating Procedure for river rescue